 The cut crease technique immediately creates a more deep set looking eye and a dramatic spin on a smokey eye look.
 Wear it to events and parties or you can also use bright colors for festivals or if you just want to have fun with makeup on an otherwise mundane day, you can definitely add some excitement to your look with a cut crease eyeshadow.

-Finish your this look with some foundation and the my favorite brush to use is your for free.
-Grab it here.
+Finish your this look with some foundation.
+Check out my favorite brush, too.
+Grab it here for free.

 Do you have a simple cut crease makeup trick you’d like to share, go ahead and tell me about it in the comments section below; if you liked this era inspired look, get more inspired with this vintage tutorial.